List of people associated with Somerville College, Oxford: Principals

 The first principal of Somerville Hall was Madeleine Shaw-Lefèvre (1879–1889).
 The first principal of Somerville College was Agnes Catherine Maitland (1889–1906) when in 1894 it became the first of the five women's halls of residence to adopt the title of 'college', the first of them to appoint its own teaching staff, the first to set an entrance examination, and the first to build a library.
 She was succeeded by classical scholar Emily Penrose (1906–1926), who established the Mary Somerville Research Fellowship in 1903 which was the first to offer women in Oxford opportunities for research.
 Alumnae Margery Fry (1926–1930), Helen Darbishire (1930–1945), Janet Vaughan (1945–1967), Barbara Craig (1967–1980) and Daphne Park, Baroness Park of Monmouth (1980–1989) also served as Principal of Somerville College.

-The current principal is Janet Royall, Baroness Royall of Blaisdon.
-She succeeded Alice Prochaska at the end of August 2017.
+The current principal is Catherine Royle.
+She succeeded Janet Royall, Baroness Royall of Blaisdon in October 2025.

+Rejected offers

+Notable people who did not or could not accept an offer to study or conduct research at Somerville include Elizabeth Alexander, Christabel Bielenberg, Gertrude Elles, Emmy Noether, Olwen Rhys, Alison Settle, and Elisabeth de Stroumillo.